Rethinking #ZeroWaste and Sheet Masks

 Let’s say you mask 2x per week at 5chf per mask.
 That’s 10chf per week or 40chf per month!
 You can get a bottle of essence for less than 40chf and it lasts far longer than that.

 So does this mean Sinless Skincare will stop selling them?
-Maybe.
+Probably.
 We’ve already started trimming down our collection and will only continue selling from brands that are dedicated to making this product more sustainable.
 But it’s going to take more research seeing as how the beauty industry is full of greenwashing (making products seem more eco-friendly than they are).
 A good example of this is the term biodegradable.
 Literally everything from an apple core to a plastic straw is biodegradable – but does it take 10 days or 10,000 years?
 You won’t find that part in the fine print.

 Human ingenuity is saving the day (again)